Danny Bridge

-Danny Bridge (born 4 January 1993) is an Ireland international rugby league footballer who plays for Oldham in League 1.
+Danny Bridge (born 4 January 1993) is an Ireland international rugby league footballer who last played for Oldham in League 1.

 Background

 Bridge was born in Oldham, Greater Manchester, England.

 He is the younger brother of Chris Bridge.

 He was suspended from playing in 2020 after testing positive for cocaine, however it was reported on 14 Jan 2021 that his ban had been reduced due to a WADA rule change.

 Club career

 Bridge started his career at Waterhead before joining Wigan Warriors in 2009.
 He played for the club's academy sides, but left the club in July 2011 when he was signed by Warrington Wolves for an undisclosed fee.

 Loan at Bradford

 Bridge was loaned to the Bradford Bulls at the start of the 2014 season for a month.
 He re-signed for another month once his current loan deal expired.
 During April he signed on a season long loan for Bradford.

 He featured in Round 1 (Castleford Tigers) to Round 7 (Widnes Vikings).
 Bridge then featured in Round 9 (Leeds Rhinos).

 On 23 April, Bridge was 'recalled' back to his home-town club Warrington.